Kadam-Kshitij/GDB/Readme.txt

 x/4x address : Examine memory ( 4 units )

-gdb -p <pid_of_running_process> : To attach to a running process detach : detach from a running process
+gdb -p <pid_of_running_process> : To attach to a running process The program will pause and can be run step wise using gdb.
+On detaching, the program will continue running. detach : detach from a running process

 ---- Valgrind